January 2, 2026

 Not every Springfield clinical placement opportunity is posted online or offered through your school.
 Many practices are open to taking students, but only if contacted directly, and well in advance.
 The most common types of successful placement sites include:

-- Urgent care and outpatient specialty centers – While sometimes overlooked, these can be valuable for adult, pediatric, or acute care-focused students needing hours in varied patient settings.
+• Urgent care and outpatient specialty centers – While sometimes overlooked, these can be valuable for adult, pediatrics, or acute care-focused students needing hours in varied patient settings.

-- Can meet their school’s documentation or approval requirements
+• Can meet school documentation and approval requirements

 If you’ve tried everything—emailed every clinic, checked with your school, followed every lead—and you’re still without a preceptor, you’re not alone.
 Many nurse practitioner students in Springfield, MA hit the same wall.
 That’s where NPHub steps in.